-For the purposes of compiling monetary and interest rates statistics data, financial corporations that are residents of the Republic of Macedonia are considered reporting units.
-They include the depository corporations, actually the National Bank of the Republic of Macedonia (the NBRM), the banks, the savings houses and other financial corporations, such as: the investment funds, pension funds, insurance companies, investment funds management companies and pension funds management companies.
+For the purposes of compiling monetary statistics data, financial corporations that are residents of the Republic of Macedonia are considered reporting units.
+They include the depository corporations, i.e. the National Bank of the Republic of Macedonia (the NBRM), the banks, the savings houses and other financial corporations, such as investment funds, pension funds, insurance companies, financial leasing companies, financial companies, investment funds management companies and pension funds management companies.